dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 #### More about camera animation

-We can't animation vizrt-camera with target.
+We can't animation vizrt-camera with a target.
 Thus, the script animate two sub-containers and you have to manually link them to your camera.

 <media-image name="vizrt-cam-tree.png" />

 ### 4a.
 Either setting up vizrt STATIC camera ...

-> If you doesn't have any camera in AE composition, you have to create one for synchronize field of view between AE and Vizrt.
+> If you don't have any camera in AE composition, you have to create one for synchronizing field of view between AE and Vizrt.

-As you could see, the objects move in wrong directions.
-It is happening because (1) a camera in AE have another direction and (2) the zero point located in the top left corner.
-Lets correct it!
+As you could see, the objects move in the wrong directions.
+It is happening because (1) a camera in AE have another direction and (2) the zero points located in the top left corner.
+Let's correct it!

-* You have to rotate the camera or root-container 180 degree on the X-axis:
+* You have to rotate the camera or root-container 180 degrees on the X-axis:

 <media-image name="camera-rotation.png" />

-* Consider angle of view.
-AE vertical angle of camera is the "Zoom" of "Lens" in vizrt scene.
+* Consider the angle of view.
+AE vertical angle of the camera is the "Zoom" of "Lens" in vizrt scene.

 Set "Measure film size" to the "Vertically" and copy the "Angle of view".